Anchor text is my keyword,

 6. Image Anchors

-Wherever you are posting an image make sure you put ALT tag in it.
+Wherever you are posting an image make sure you put an ALT tag in it.
 Google will consider this ALT tag as an anchor text for an image.
 Otherwise, it would be considered as a No anchor that we have mentioned in the previous heading.
 To learn more about image optimization, read our article on Image SEO.

 7. Partial Match Anchors

-For this kind of anchor text, you will be using the variations of your targeted keywords.
+For this kind of anchor text, you will be using variations of your targeted keywords.

 - Learn the right way to use anchor text

-- Read the basics of using anchor texts
+- Read the basics of using anchor text

 8. LSI Anchors